-During the fiscal year 2023, MHF reported a Change in Net Position of \$2,725,053 attributable to higher interest income on its reserves.
-During the first quarter of fiscal year 2024, MHF reported a Change in Net Position of \$966,401 primarily due to high earnings from premium and application fees on account of newly closed multifamily loans coupled with higher interest income on reserves.
+In fiscal year 2023, MHF reported a Change in Net Position of \$2,725,053 attributable to higher interest income on its reserves.
+As of end of second quarter of fiscal year 2024, MHF reported a Change in Net Position of \$1,628,844 primarily attributable to the interest income on reserves just like in the previous fiscal year.